marcsantiago/go-fingerprint/README.md

 # go-fingerprint  ![Go](https://github.com/marcsantiago/go-fingerprint/workflows/Go/badge.svg)

-This is a simple interface, which wraps github.com/minio/highwayhash to allow fingerprinting for any objects thats implement the Stringer interface.
+This is a simple interface, which wraps github.com/minio/highwayhash to allow fingerprinting for any object that implements the Stringer interface.
 This allows for server side finger printing of structs created by server request payloads.

 ## fingerprint
 `import "github.com/marcsantiago/go-fingerprint"`